protontypes/open-sustainable-technology/README.md

 ### Life Forms and Biodiversity

+- [ECOSTRESS](https://ecostress.jpl.nasa.gov/) - The images acquired by ECOSTRESS are the most detailed temperature images of the surface ever acquired from space and can be used to measure the temperature of an individual farmers field and plants.
 - [carbon budget](https://github.com/wri/carbon-budget) - This model maps gross greenhouse gas emissions from forests between 2001 and 2015, gross carbon removals by forests between 2001, and the difference between them (net flux).
 - [treeseg](https://github.com/apburt/treeseg/) - Has been developed to near-automatically extract tree-level point clouds from high-density larger-area lidar point clouds acquired in forests.
 - [fgeo](https://github.com/forestgeo/fgeo) - Analyze forest diversity and dynamics.